Dariush-Cyrus/Dariush-Cyrus.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I am a physicist driven by a lifelong curiosity about how the world works at its most fundamental level.
-My academic journey has allowed me to explore several fascinating fields—from the statistical study of hard sphere mixtures to the intricate dynamics of plasma physics. moonshots.
+My academic journey has allowed me to explore several fascinating fields—from the statistical study of hard sphere mixtures to the intricate dynamics of plasma physics.
+My work generally focuses on Computational Modeling and Theoretical Analysis.
+Rather than just looking for answers, I enjoy the process of building the tools—using C++, Fortran, and Python—that help us simulate and understand complex physical systems.
+Currently, my research interests include:
+ * Simulating Dynamic Systems: Using methods like Particle-in-Cell (PIC) and Molecular Dynamics to explore how physical processes evolve over time.
+ * Numerical Problem Solving: Applying mathematical methods (such as GMRES and Conjugate Gradient) to solve the challenging equations that define our physical world.
+ * Continuous Learning: While I have published work regarding hydrogen-helium mixtures and perturbation theory, I am currently enjoying the challenge of expanding my knowledge into Lattice QCD.
+I believe that the best science happens through shared ideas and constant learning.
+I am always eager to connect with others who are passionate about physics, coding, or solving difficult analytical puzzles.
+Please reach out to collaborate. moonshots.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.